 Some great options to consider include:

 Walking is a low-impact form of exercise that’s ideal for dogs with hip dysplasia.
 It’s a great way to get your dog moving without putting too much strain on their hip joints.
-Just be sure to start slowly and gradually increase the distance as your pup builds up their endurance.
+Just be sure to start slowly and gradually increase the distance as your pup builds up its endurance.

 If you notice signs such as limping or discomfort, back off and give your dog a break.
 You don’t want to push them too hard and risk exacerbating their condition.